Issues

 Thank You

 THANK YOU for allowing me to represent you in the Virginia House of Delegates; it is both an honor and privilege I take seriously.
-If you would like to learn more about me or my legislative work, please call my District Office at (757) 382-4156 or email deljleftwich@house.virginia.gov.
+If you would like to learn more about me or my legislative work, please call my office at (757) 675-2292 or email del.j.leftwich@gmail.com.

 Respectfully,